MicrosoftDocs/azure-devops-docs/docs/pipelines/process/template-parameters.md

 ## Use templateContext to pass properties to templates

-You can use `templateContext` to pass additional properties to stages, steps, and jobs that are used as parameters in a template.
+You can use `templateContext` to pass more properties to stages, steps, and jobs that are used as parameters in a template.
 Specifically, you can specify `templateContext` within the `jobList`, `deploymentList`, or `stageList` parameter data type.

 You can use `templateContext` to make it easier to set up environments when processing each job.
 By bundling a job and its environment properties object together, `templateContext` can help you have more maintainable and easier to understand YAML.